One Day Iceland Itinerary: How to Spend 24 Hours in Iceland (in the Winter!)

-Offering extraordinarily dramatic landscapes, northern lights, and the Blue Lagoon, Iceland is a top destination for bucket-list travelers.
-Without a doubt, Iceland should be at the top of your list as your next place to travel.
-I feel the best time to visit Iceland, especially if it is your first time, is in the winter when the northern lights are most active.
+Offering dramatic landscapes, northern lights, and the Blue Lagoon, Iceland is a top destination for bucket list travelers.
+Without a doubt, Iceland should be at the top of your list as your next place to visit.
+The best time to visit Iceland, especially if it is your first time, is in the winter when the northern lights are most active.
 While I would recommend at least a few days, if not a week or more, it is entirely possible to experience the magic of Iceland in only 24 hours.
 If you have a layover in Iceland, that is the perfect opportunity to follow my one day itinerary and guide for how to spend 24 hours in Iceland.
-You may also be making a short winter weekend trip to Iceland as I did!

 After spontaneously booking a flight from Boston to Iceland for a short weekend getaway in December (it’s hard for me to turn down a great flight deal), I landed in Iceland at 4:30am with only one full day to explore before flying back to Boston.
-Given my limited time in the Nordic country, I carefully pre-planned how to spend 24 hours in Iceland in the winter.
-I’m really excited to share my very successful one-day Iceland itinerary with you!
+Because I had limited time in the Nordic country, I carefully pre-planned how to spend 24 hours in Iceland in the winter. (of course, I still left some room for spontaneity and missed turns…)

 Best Way to Travel to Iceland